Top 20 Cargo Airlines in the World | 2026 Global Freighter Fleet Guide | Safe Fly Aviation

 B777-300ERSF: The New Heavyweight

 The IAI/Bedek B777-300ERSF programme has gained significant market traction in 2026.
-With payload capacity exceeding 100 tonnes and lower acquisition costs compared to new-build freighters, this conversion is attracting interest from operators seeking B747F replacement capacity.
+With payload capacity exceeding 100 tonnes and lower acquisition costs compared to new-build freighters, this conversion is attracting interest from operators seeking B747F replacement capacity — a search that has only intensified with the B777-8F's delay to 2028.
 We are advising several clients on B777-300ERSF feedstock acquisition and conversion slot planning.

 Conversion Slot Constraints Easing